joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/14/learning/138-picture-prompts-to-inspire-student-writing.html

 **Ban on Horse-Drawn Carriages Is Backed by Key N.Y.C.
 Official**\
-`Julie Menin, the City Council speaker, said she would support a bill to ban the rides in Central Park after a tourist was killed in an accident last month.`\
+`The City Council speaker, Julie Menin, said she would support a bill to ban the rides in Central Park after a tourist was killed in an accident last month.`\
 https://www.nytimes.com/2026/07/14/nyregion/nyc-city-council-carriage-horse-ban.html

 **Public Health Groups Sue F.D.A.
 Over Flavored E-Cigarette Policy**\